ronaldbosma/blog/content/blog/reqnroll-parsable-value-retriever-and-comparer/index.md

 }
 ```

-Similar to the value retriever, Reqnroll will call the `CanCompare` method to determine if the `DateOnlyValueComparer` can compare the value.
+Similar to the value retriever, the value comparer needs to implement the `IValueComparer` interface.
+Reqnroll will call the `CanCompare` method to determine if the `DateOnlyValueComparer` can compare the value.
 If the actual value is of type `DateOnly`, the `CanCompare` method will return `true`.
 The `Compare` method is then called to compare the expected value with the actual value.
 If the expected value cannot be parse to a `DateOnly`, `false` will be returned.
 Otherwise, the actual value will be compared with the expected value.

 And here are the implementations for the `TemperatureValueRetriever` and `TemperatureValueComparer` classes: